psu-epl/psu-epl.github.com/doc/equip/shop/arborPress/index.md

 1. Periodically lubricate the arbor press with a light machine oil.
 1. Periodically check the ram for side-to-side and front-to-back play.
 If the play is excessive, loosen the hex nuts (11) and adjust (tighten) the screws (10 on side, 9 in front) just enough to eliminate the excess play.
 Tighten them equally to assure even contact with the ram (4).
 1. Once the play is eliminated, hold the screw (10 or 9) in position and tighten the hex nut (11).
 Check to make sure the amount of play is acceptable.

+# Maintenance (Manager's Only)
+- Periodically lubricate the arbor press with a light machine oil.
+- Wipe off or vacuum the accumulated debris and dust after using the arbor press.
+- Periodically check the ram for side-to-side and front-to-back play.
+If the play is excessive, loosen the hex nuts (11) and adjust (tighten) the screws (10 on side, 9 in front) just enough to eliminate the excess play.
+Tighten them equally to assure even contact with the ram (4).
+- Once the play is eliminated, hold the screw (10 or 9) in position and tighten the hex nut (11).
+Check to make sure the amount of play is acceptable.